novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ![enter image description here](http://img.pyplan.org/UI_choices.png)
 ## Synchronization
-Once an Interface has been created dimensions shared by objects in that interface are automatically synchronized.
+Once an interface has been created dimensions shared by objects in that interface are automatically synchronized.

 That means that **every selection in any part of the interface will apply to every presented object** unless explicitly defined the opposite.